kind2-mc/kind2/doc/usr/source/2_input/4_refinement_types.rst

 Note that we can still recursively chase base types until we reach a primitive type.
 In this case, ``LessThan100``'s recursively chased primitive base type is ``int``.

-Additionally, refinement types can be components of more complicated types.
+Additionally, refinement types can be components of more complicated types:

 .. code-block::